lombardpress/lombardpress-schema/docs/critical.md

 Because we recognize there may be cases where an editor feels that a reading is so unique that it fits into no existing typology, we support the use of a `rdg@type="manual"`, despite highly discouraging its use.

-The use of the `manual` type should be avoided at all costs, and in subsequent versions of the lbp schema we aim to identify all instances of `manual` and either explain how these cases fit into the existing typology or expand the typology to encompass this instance.
+The use of the `manual` type should be avoided at all costs, and in subsequent versions of the lbp-schema we aim to identify all instances of `manual` and either explain how these cases fit into the existing typology or expand the typology to encompass this instance.

 ### Rules

-1. the `rdg` must have an `@type="manual`.
+1. `rdg` must have an `@type="manual`.
-2. The `rdg` should include precisely what the editors hope will appear after the lemma
+2. `rdg` should include precisely what the editors hope will appear after the lemma
 3. The description of the variant (normally the part of the reading placed in italics) should be wrapped in an `desc` element
-4. The sigla should be wrapped in a `wit` element.
+4. The siglum should be wrapped in a `wit` element.

 ### Examples